reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ### Routes and Endpoints

-A Route is the most basic construct which we use to define the path a message should take while moving from source to destination.
-We define routes using a Domain Specific Language (DSL).
+**A Route is the most basic construct which we use to define the path a message should take while moving from source to destination.** We define routes using a Domain Specific Language (DSL).

 These are loaded in the Camel context and are used to execute the routing logic when the route is triggered.
 Each route is identified by a unique identifier in the Camel context.

-Endpoints represent the source and destination of a message.
-They are usually referred to in the Domain Specific Language (DSL) via their URIs.
+E**ndpoints represent the source and destination of a message.** They are usually referred to in the Domain Specific Language (DSL) via their URIs.
 Examples of endpoint is either a URI or URL in a web application or a Destination in a JMS system.

 ### Components